jackhilvert/ToxicTuesday/README.md

 This bot allows us to keep a record of who has caused the most pain, and the most uplifting in the server.
 This is accomplished by allowing users to add points for another user by using the command in discord.

+Utilizes many features:

+-GoogleSheets API
+-Discord Bot API in python
+-created a package that allows for interfacing with the google api, this package is used in the bot.py file as an object --This creates a little bit more readability in the code and just allowed me to follow what was going on a bit easier.
 ## Bot.py
 Required the main bot and all commands and functions